 - The Chase Ultimate Rewards shopping portal, for example, is currently offering 4 percent cash back on Groupon purchases and 3 percent cash back on Living Social purchases.

 - As of mid-May 2018, Discover Deals is offering 5 percent cash back on Groupon purchases – all you have to do is log into Discover deals and link to the offer of your choice.
+(Discover Deals program has been discontinued as of Oct.
+31, 2018.)

 - As of mid-May 2018, Ebates is offering 9 percent cash back on Groupon purchases.